railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_import_export.rst

 .. index::
    pair: data; CSV import

-Importing CSV data to Open ERP
+Importing CSV data to OpenERP
 ------------------------------

 Use this export file as a template for an import file by deleting all of the data